Pentabyteman/PyBot/README.md

-# PyBot v1.1.2
+# PyBotServer v1.0.0

 *******
-UPDATE: This version features major bug fixes.
-Be sure to allways download the latest version
+UPDATE: This is the first server version.
+You are, however, able to play local games
 *******

-Important Notice: It is vital to have the latest Python (3.5.4) installed, as well as pygame v1.9 and the time module.
+Important Notice: It is vital to have the latest Python (3.5.4) installed, as well as pygame v1.9, the time module and tkinter.

 Legal Notice: The background music is under a Creative Commons License music taken from http://www.bensound.com/royalty-free-music/cinematic/2.
 Special thanks to Bensound for sharing these files.